Ryan's Daughter: Production

 The production was largely filmed on the Dingle Peninsula in County Kerry, Ireland, in the spring and summer of 1969.
 However, due to poor weather, many of the beach scenes were filmed at Arniston in South Africa, easily identified by the nearby beach's white sand.
-The shipwreck where Doryan detonates the explosives is that of the Kakapo which can be found just south of Cape Town.
+The shipwreck where Doryan detonates the explosives is that of the SS Kakapo which can be found just south of Cape Town.

 Development

 Robert Bolt's original idea was to make a film of Madame Bovary, starring Miles.
 Lean read the script and said that he did not find it interesting, but suggested to Bolt that he would like to rework it into another setting.
 The film still retains parallels with Flaubert's novel – Rosy parallels Emma Bovary, Charles is her husband, and Major Doryan is analogous to Rodolphe and Leon, Emma's lovers.

 Casting

 Alec Guinness turned down the role of Father Collins; it had been written with him in mind, but Guinness, a Roman Catholic convert, objected to what he felt was an inaccurate portrayal of a Catholic priest.
 His conflicts with Lean while making Doctor Zhivago also contributed.
 Paul Scofield was Lean's first choice for the part of Shaughnessy, but he was unable to leave a theatre commitment.
 George C. Scott, Anthony Hopkins, and Patrick McGoohan were considered but not approached, and Gregory Peck lobbied for the role but gave up after Robert Mitchum was approached.

 Reportedly, Mitchum initially was reluctant to take the role.
 While he admired the script, he was undergoing a personal crisis at the time and when pressed by Lean as to why he would not be available for filming, told him: "I was actually planning on committing suicide."
 Upon hearing of this, scriptwriter Bolt told him, "Well, if you just finish working on this wretched little film and then do yourself in, I'd be happy to stand the expenses of your burial."

 The role of Major Doryan was written for Marlon Brando, who initially accepted, but problems with the production of Burn! forced him to drop out.
 Peter O'Toole, Richard Harris and Richard Burton also were considered.
 Lean then saw Christopher Jones in The Looking Glass War (1969) and decided he had to have Jones for the part, and so cast him without ever meeting him.
 He thought Jones had that rare Brando/Dean quality he wanted on film.